sgignoux/sicp-solutions.net/content/post/book-manifesto.md

 - formal spec https://www.hillelwayne.com/post/tla-messages/
 - how you might design one such version control system (VCS) and the reasoning behind those design choices
 - Zéro dependancy
+- This is not theory: it shows how a given compiler is build, it doesn't explain all the ways you can build a compiler.
+It explain some of the choices, but no all the variations.

 Building an xxx in yyy
 Coding